We are often asked what is the best sample rate for vaccines. Or worse, we aren’t asked and we find out what some people are doing.

 Ask yourself why you are monitoring the temperature.
 There are basically two answers:

-2. To find out when a problem occured, how bad it was, and how long it lasted
+2. To find out when a problem occurred, how bad it was, and how long it lasted

 But if you were only sampling once every 4 hours then it is possible to have missed it totally, or at best there is only one reading within that period.
 That means you don’t know if it lasted 10 minutes or up to 8 hours.